elastic/integrations/packages/couchbase/docs/README.md

 The Couchbase integration collects metrics data.

 Metrics give you insight into the state of the Couchbase.
-Metrics data streams collected by the Couchbase integration include [Bucket](https://docs.couchbase.com/server/current/rest-api/rest-buckets-summary.html),  [Cluster](https://docs.couchbase.com/server/current/rest-api/rest-cluster-details.html), [GSI views](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#gsi_views), [Import](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#shared_bucket_import), and [Security](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#security) metrics from [Couchbase](https://www.couchbase.com/) so that the user could monitor and troubleshoot the performance of the Couchbase instances.
+Metrics data streams collected by the Couchbase integration include [Bucket](https://docs.couchbase.com/server/current/rest-api/rest-buckets-summary.html),  [Cluster](https://docs.couchbase.com/server/current/rest-api/rest-cluster-details.html), [Delta Sync](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#delta_sync), [GSI views](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#gsi_views), [Import](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#shared_bucket_import), and [Security](https://docs.couchbase.com/sync-gateway/current/stats-monitoring.html#security) metrics from [Couchbase](https://www.couchbase.com/) so that the user could monitor and troubleshoot the performance of the Couchbase instances.

 This integration uses:
 - `http` metricbeat module to collect `bucket` and `cluster` metrics.
-- `prometheus` metricbeat module to collect `gsi_views`, `import`, and `security` metrics.
+- `prometheus` metricbeat module to collect `delta_sync`, `gsi_views`, `import`, and `security` metrics.

 Note: For Couchbase cluster setup, there is an ideal scenario of a single host with administrator access for the entire cluster to collect metrics.
 Providing multiple hosts from the same cluster might lead to data duplication.
 In the case of multiple clusters, adding a new integration to collect data from different cluster hosts is a good option.